Yehonatal/Yehonatal/README.md

 - 🔭 I’m currently working on **Frontend projects**

-- 🌱 I’m currently learning **React, Data Structures and Algorithms,**
+- 🌱 I’m currently learning **MERN Stack, Data Structures and Algorithms,**

 - 👯 I’m looking to collaborate on **Website Dev and Design Projects or anything helpful as well**